adzerk/ah/doc/ah.1.md

     Print the currently configured deploy SHA for the current environment.

   * `launch`:
     Interactive command to create AWS resources for a new environment.
+Extra permissions can be added by specifying them in a file named `.ah/launch/inline_policies.json`.
+This file may contain multiple JSON objects of the form {"Effect": "Allow", "Action": [...]}.

   * `terminate`:
     Destroy all AWS resources associated with the current environment.
 Only